Ttimofeyka/Rave/reference/grammar/declarations/funcvarparams.md

 - pure - Makes the function "clean".
 A pure function can't change global variables.
 - nochecks - Disables all built-in checks in the function.
 - private - This function/variable will not be imported from other files.
+- noOptimize - Forces the compiler to bypass the function during optimization.

 Also, it should be noted that you cannot use the parameter C with linkname, since they interfere with each other.